ramos-j/docs/Maker.md

 Maker has multiple risk parameters that ensure the system remains stable despite this risk.
 These parameters are controlled by the governors.

-**Stability fee - global**
+**Stability fee**

-The stability fee is a global fee paid by every CDP.
+The stability fee is a fee paid by every CDP.
 It is defined as a yearly percentage that is calculated on top of the existing debt of the CDP.
 When the borrower covers their CDP, the dai used to cover the CDP debt is destroyed, but the dai used to pay the stability fee is sent to the Buy&Burn contract.

-**Debt ceiling - per CDP type**
+**Debt ceiling**

 Debt ceiling is the maximum amount of debt that can be created by a single type of CDP.
 Once enough debt has been created by CDPs of a given type, it becomes impossible to create more unless existing CDPs are closed.

-**Liquidation ratio - per CDP type**
+**Liquidation ratio**

 Liquidation ratio is the collateralization ratio at which a CDP can be liquidated.

-**Penalty ratio - per CDP type**
+**Penalty ratio**

 The penalty ratio is used to determined the maximum amount of dai raised from a liquidation auction that goes to Buy&Burn, with the remainder getting returned to the borrower who originally created the CDP.